 DIY, DIY, DIY

 There are a lot of conveniences for healthy eating, plenty of which tend be costly.
 I’ve found that DIY – doing it myself, saves so much money.
 I make my own healthy condiments, hummus, marinara sauce, tahini, barbecue sauce and most definitely, my own pesto.
-I found that even making your own plant-based chips such as beet chips go a long way with savings over buying the same thing in the store.
-These are items that take healthy eating up a notch in terms of flavour, and while are expensive to buy, are actually really easy to make at home and cost much less.
+I found that even making your own plant-based chips such as beet chips go a long way with savings These are items that take healthy eating up a notch in terms of flavour, and while are expensive to buy, are actually really easy to make at home and cost much less.

 Make Your Own Nut and Seed Butters

 So I keep talking about making your own, but sometimes even raw nuts are costly.
 I avoid supermarkets for items like these, and instead head to wholesales.
 Here you’ll find the same items without the branded packaging and probably even locally packaged by the wholesale.
-This saves a lot of money off the price of the goods and they also tend to be in higher quantities.
+This saves a lot of money and they also tend to be in higher quantities.
 Sometimes speciality stores, like your local asian wholesale will sell certain items for much less than a supermarket, for example spring roll wrappers and mushrooms.
 Don’t be afraid to shop around!

 Eat Out Less

 This one is a bit obvious, but still worth mentioning.
 Cooking at home is always cheaper than eating out.
 The Mr. and I try to limit eating out to once a week.
 This means we look forward to it every time and it becomes a treat.
-Meal planning helps quite a lot with ensuring you don’t get bored with your food, and that you always have something to eat to reduce the temptation to dial that takeout number.
+Meal planning helps quite a lot with ensuring you don’t get bored with your food.
+You’ll always have something to eat to reduce the temptation to dial that takeout number.